ivan-hc/AM/README.md

   where option include:

-  `-a`, `about`	Show basic info on each application installed.

   `-i`, `install` Install a program.
 This will be taken directly from the repository of the developer (always the latest version):
   		- the installer is stored in /opt/app/programs;
-  		- the icon is pushed in /usr/share/pixmaps;
-  		- the launcher is created /usr/share/applications;
-  		- the command is linked to /usr/bin;
+  		- the command is linked to a $PATH;
-		- the program is stored in /opt/<program> with an "about" file and a script to remove this and all the files listed above.
+		- the program is stored in /opt/<program> with a script to remove this and all the files listed above.
-		The icon and launcher are not needed for no-ui programs.
+		The icon and the launcher are optional for no-ui programs.
   		APP uses both AppImages and other standalone programs.

   `-r`, `remove` Removes the program and all the other files listed above